bids-apps/CPAC/README.md

 Anatomical processing begins with conforming the data to RPI orientation and removing orientation header information that will interfere with further processing.
 A  non-linear transform between skull-on images and a 2mm MNI brain-only template  are calculated using ANTs [[3](#ants)].
-Images are them skull-stripped using AFNI's 3dSkullStrip [[5](#bet)] and subsequently segmented into WM, GM, and CSF using FSL’s FAST tool [[6](#fast)].
+Images are them skull-stripped using AFNI's `3dSkullStrip` [[5](#bet)] and subsequently segmented into WM, GM, and CSF using FSL’s `fast` tool [[6](#fast)].
 The resulting WM mask was multiplied by a WM prior map that was transformed into individual space using the inverse of the linear transforms previously calculated during the ANTs procedure.
 A CSF mask was multiplied by a ventricle map derived from the Harvard-Oxford atlas distributed with FSL [[4](#fsl)].
 Skull-stripped images and grey matter tissue maps are written into MNI space at 2mm resolution.

 Functional preprocessing begins with resampling the data to RPI orientation, and slice timing correction.
-Next, motion correction is performed using a two-stage approach in which the images are first coregistered to the mean fMRI and then a new mean is calculated and used as the target for a second coregistration (AFNI 3dvolreg [[2](#afni)]).
+Next, motion correction is performed using a two-stage approach in which the images are first coregistered to the mean fMRI and then a new mean is calculated and used as the target for a second coregistration (AFNI `3dvolreg` [[2](#afni)]).
 A 7 degree of freedom linear transform between the mean fMRI and the structural image is calculated using FSL’s implementation of boundary-based registration [[7](#bbr)].
 Nuisance variable regression (NVR) is performed on motion corrected data using a 2nd order polynomial, a 24-regressor model of motion [[8](#friston24)], 5 nuisance signals, identified via principal